Skip to main content

 Georgia's high concentration of degree-seeking students and top-tier colleges and universities make the state one of the country’s richest in top-level talent.
 These institutions also offer companies access to cutting-edge research and development partnerships.

-• Georgia Tech ranks 2nd for engineering R&D funding nationally and has benefited from a 79% uptick in engineering R&D funding since 2012.
+• Georgia Tech ranks 4th for engineering R&D funding nationally and has benefited from a 88% uptick in R&D funding since 2014.